-A white elephant gift exchange earns its deserved reputation as a perennial Christmas game favorite.
-Whether it's a gathering of friends, family, or coworkers, white elephant Christmas games allow partygoers to relax and get to know each other -- and enjoy some good-natured laughter, too.
-If you haven't played it before, read on for our easy game rules.
-If you have played it before, try one of our variations for an inspired addition to your holiday gatherings.
+A white elephant gift exchange deserves its reputation as a perennial Christmas game favorite.
+Whether it's a gathering of friends, family, or coworkers, a white elephant allows partygoers to relax and enjoy some good-natured laughter.
+Plus, you can see whether or not your bestie's new boyfriend has a good sense of humor.
+If you haven't played it before, read our simple white elephant rules.
+If you have played before, try one of our variations for a twist on tradition at your next holiday party.

-At least four people should play, but White Elephant works best with a minimum of six people.
-The more people that play, the longer the game will take -- so if you're hosting a party of 20 or more people, this game might not be the best to play.
+At least four people should play, but white elephant works best with six or more.
+Beware: The more people that play, the longer the game will last.

-White elephant is a game where everyone wins because each person ends up with a present -- and the party itself is a gift of fun.
+White elephant is a game where everyone wins; each person ends up with a present.
+Plus, the game itself is fun.
+What's a better gift than laughter?